 It is the most severe form of CPE.
 All cells in the monolayer rapidly shrink, become dense (pyknosis), and detach from the glass within 72 hours.
 This CPE is typical of most enteroviruses.

-It consists of detachment (death) of some but not all of the cells in the monolayer which can be observed using the 20X objective.
-Some togaviruses (alphaviruses), some picornaviruses, and some of the paramyxoviruses may cause this type of CPE.
+It consists of detachment (death) of some but not all of the cells in the monolayer, which can be observed using the 20X objective.
+Some togaviruses (alphaviruses), some picornaviruses, and some paramyxoviruses may cause this type of CPE.

-Instead of causing generalized destruction of the cell monolayer, some viruses produce localized areas (foci) of infection.
-Cells initially become enlarged, rounded, and refractile, then eventually detach from the growth surface leaving cleared areas surrounded by rounded up cells as the infection spreads concentrically.
+Instead of causing generalized cell monolayer destruction, some viruses produce localized areas (foci) of infection.
+Cells become enlarged, rounded, and refractile, eventually detaching from the growth surface, leaving cleared areas surrounded by rounded-up cells as the infection spreads concentrically.
 Focal degeneration is characteristic of the herpesviruses and poxviruses.

 Swelling and clumping

 Infected cells greatly enlarge and clump together in “grape-like” clusters.
 For example, adenoviruses.

 Severa virus families produce large and/or numerous cytoplasmic vacuoles.
 Vacuolation is visible only after staining.
 Retroviruses, paramyxoviruses, and flaviviruses may cause vacuolization.